Preprints

 Preprints are early versions of research papers that have not yet been peer reviewed.
 They are typically shared on preprint servers, where they may use open licences, such as Creative Commons licences.

-While the practice of sharing preprints has historically centred on certain scientific disciplines, it has been gaining moment across all disciplines in recent years, including in the humanities.
+The practice of sharing preprints has historically centred on certain scientific disciplines.
+However, it has been gaining momentum across all disciplines in recent years, including in the humanities.

 Regardless of your field, by sharing your early work as preprints you can: